jdittrich/userNeedResearchBook/text/allURBook.md

 ## Write a cheat sheet

-You should ensure that questions you prepare are still on your mind when doing the interview and that you remember any required steps.
-A good way to make this happen is to take a cheat sheet along.
+You should ensure that questions you prepare are still on your mind when doing the interview.
+A good way to ensure this is to taking a cheat sheet along.

 What goes into such a sheet?
-The biggest part will be **questions** you crafted beforehand (take a look at »I'd like to know more about« for collecting possible questions).
-Start with the general topics and going towards more specific ones as this is the order that makes usually sense in the course of a research session.
+The biggest part will be **questions** which you created beforehand (take a look at [»What do your want to find out?«](#questiontopics)  for collecting possible questions).
+When you write the questions on the cheat sheet, start with the general topics and progress towards more specific ones.
+This is the order that makes sense in the course of a research session.
 Nevertheless, that order is only a helpful guess.
 You will usually deviate a bit (or a lot) from your cheat sheet.

 Often I include some kind of **checklist** on the top, especially if